In spite of bullish promotion, the so-called ‘unhackable’ Bitfi cryptocurrency wallet has seen a new, more serious hack

 Researchers were quick to claim root access to the device some weeks ago, including information security expert @OverSoft who claimed root access - and posted the wallet’s ROM directory listings - back on 1 August, but it has taken considerably longer for more serious claims of compromise to emerge.
 Initial reports of root were brushed aside by Bitfi, in spite of researchers insisting that such a compromise opened up users to man-in-the-middle attacks.
 Such an attack would theoretically require planting a rooted device (by intercepting or modifying and reselling) or obtaining physical access to a victim’s hardware.

 The company subsequently won a ‘Pwnies’ award for 'Lamest Vendor Response' at Black Hat:

-Joseph Carson, Chief Security Scientist at Thycotic echoed the sentiment, telling SC Media that:
+Joseph Carson, Chief Security Scientist at Thycotic echoed the sentiment, telling SC Media UK that:

 "Cyber-security is only as good as the human’s protecting and configuring it, if they are easily tricked then nothing is ‘unhackable’."